paritosh64ce/rxjs-pub-sub/README.md

     export class AppModule {}
     ```

-3. Registed the events if you'd like to support events with last or historical values.
+3. Register the events if you'd like to support events with last or historical values.

     ```typescript
     export class AppComponent {